ogaltsov/EmployeeSearchWebApp/README.md

 ###### To do:
 * Replace specific implementations with interfaces
 * Handle possible exceptions(server-side, JS, HTML-inection)
-* Case-insensitive search
+* Case-insensitive search (DONE)
-* Create messages for wrong search request("null-form", "there are no employee")
+* Create messages for wrong search request("null-form(DONE)", "there are no employee")
-* Correct H2 in main page
+* main page send number of latest news by AJAX(now it hardcoded 5)